Faizan-glitch-os/smit_dart_inClass_task3/README.md

-Practicing all the basics we learned in dart in this dart file
+Practicing all the basics we learned in dart